OSD Students Will

 - Demonstrate continuous growth across the disciplines to meet or exceed academic learning standards and work toward graduation.

 - Apply reliable information and systematic decision making to personal financial decisions.

 - Science ~ Common Rubric Scores

 - Math ~ modified formative and summative assessment scores

-- Enlgish ~ Curriculum reading lists, common assessment scores, IB assessments
+- English ~ Curriculum reading lists, common assessment scores, IB assessments

 - History ~ CBA's and DBQ's

-Science - Staff will continue to develop common curriculum and related rubrics to assess all students, focusing on essential standards.
-Students will be assessed at least three times during the course of the year, using standards based grading.
+Science - Staff will continue to develop a common curriculum and related rubrics to assess all students, focusing on essential standards.
+Students will be assessed at least three times during the course of the year, using standards-based grading.
 Data will be used to inform ongoing instruction.